Clemson Officials Monitor Ebola Virus Disease Situation

 The university is following the guidelines for Ebola monitoring and prevention recommended by the S.C.
 Department of Health and Environmental Control and Centers for Disease Control.
 Should I worry about catching Ebola at Clemson?

-The CDC says Ebola does not pose a significant risk to the U.S. The current Ebola outbreak is centered in three countries in West Africa: Liberia, Guinea and Sierra Leone.
-As of late October, only two people in the U.S. have been diagnosed with Ebola.
+The CDC says Ebola does not pose a significant risk to the U.S. The current Ebola outbreak is centered in three countries in West Africa: Liberia, Guinea and Sierra Leone;a travel alert has also been issued for Mali.
+As of late October, four people in the U.S. have been diagnosed with Ebola.
 Should I see a doctor if I feel sick and have a fever?

 Yes, primarily because the early symptoms of Ebola – fever, muscle and body aches, headaches and nausea – also are signs of the flu, which is far more common, easily spread and possibly life-threatening to the very young, elderly and people with weakened immune systems.
 The CDC estimates that 5 to 20 percent of U.S. residents will get the flu, and more than 200,000 people are hospitalized on average for flu-related complications each year.

 Unlike Ebola, for which there are no vaccines or real treatments, flu can almost always be prevented, or at least mitigated, by a flu shot.
 Information about the flu and the vaccine are posted on the Redfern website.
 What is Redfern Student Health Center doing?

 Every student who checks in for treatment at Redfern is asked screening questions about recent travel to and from West Africa to identify those who should be monitored for the appearance of symptoms.
 Have Clemson health workers and first-responders been trained to deal with possible Ebola cases?

 The Redfern staff has procedures for treating patients who are suspected to have had contact with the disease or who are suspected to be infected.
 It includes practices for protecting themselves and preventing the spread of the illness to other patients and staff.